skywarth/annals-of-disco/linguistics/literacy/lexicography.md

 It comes from proto-indo-european root word `wi-ro-*, meaning *man*.

 The state of being virile.
 Used for emphasizing manly qualities, masculinity.
-It also can be used to indicate a man's ability to reproduce, procreate, fertilify.
+It also can be used to indicate a man's ability to reproduce, procreate, fertility.
 It's all about masculine traits such as strength, charisma, vigor.

 Opposite is femininity.